hoarder-app/hoarder/README.md

 Or if you have nodejs installed locally, you can do:

 - `yarn install` in the root of the repo.
-- `yarn prisma:migrate:dev` then `yarn prisma:generate` to generate prisma's data and run the database migrations.
+- `yarn db:migrate` to run the db migrations.
 - `yarn web` to start the web app.
   - Access it over `http://localhost:3000`.
 - `yarn workers` to start the crawler and the openai worker.